 We can also increase public awareness of choking and confidence at initiating first aid.
-The abdominal thrust manoeuvre used in the prehospital setting on adults has a good rate of success (86.5%).
-Given the speed with which individuals lose consciousness and die in a complete airway obstruction and the fact that survival often requires obstructions to have been cleared prior to the arrival of paramedics, these skills should be widely taught and practised.
+The abdominal thrust manoeuvre used in the pre-hospital setting on adults has a good rate of success (86.5%).
+These skills should be widely taught and practised, given the speed with which individuals lose consciousness and die in a complete airway obstruction and the fact that survival often requires obstructions to have been cleared prior to the arrival of paramedics.

 Further reading & references

-- Adult Basic Life Support, Resuscitation Council UK Guideline (2010)
+- Adult Basic Life Support and Automated External Defibrillators; Resuscitation Council (UK) Guidelines (2015)

-- Adult Choking Algorithm, Resuscitation Council UK (2010)
+- Adult Choking Treatment Algorithm; Resuscitation Council (UK), 2015

-- Paediatric Basic Life Support, Resuscitation Council UK Guideline (2010)
+- Paediatric Basic Life Support; Resuscitation Council (UK) Guidelines (2015)

 - Berzlanovich AM, Fazeny-Dorner B, Waldhoer T, et al; Foreign body asphyxia: a preventable cause of death in the elderly.
 Am J Prev Med.
 2005 Jan;28(1):65-9.